 If you have ever had Jamaican food in general, you know it’s all about flavor + spice!
-Embrace the heat with my Baked Jamaican Pineapple Jerk Chicken, cooked in a beautifully spicy homemade jerk sauce along with sweet pineapple chunks, and a nice BBQ jerk sauce topping for a delicious marriage of flavor.
+Embrace the heat with my Baked Jamaican Pineapple Jerk Chicken recipe, cooked in a beautifully spicy homemade jerk sauce along with sweet pineapple chunks, and a nice BBQ jerk sauce topping for a delicious marriage of flavor.
 A real nostalgic comfort food dish for many Jamaicans.
 No need for a grill with the recipe while keeping the same amazing results.
+Traditional jerk chicken option available!

-Although, I still enjoy a good authentic dish of Jamaican jerk chicken from the grill when eating out in Brooklyn, unfortunately, the fact that I don't have a grill has lead me to create this Baked Jamaican Pineapple Jerk Chicken.
+Although, I still enjoy a good authentic dish of Jamaican jerk chicken from the grill when eating out in Brooklyn, unfortunately, the fact that I don't have a grill has lead me to create this Baked Jamaican Pineapple Jerk Chicken recipe.
 There's still a way to enjoy delicious jerk chicken without the use of a grill and I hope that you love this recipe as much as my family and I do.
+You'll want to enjoy this recipe with a few sips of this Frozen Pineapple Margarita Mocktail for the perfect combo!
+But to keep things traditional, you'll want to enjoy this chicken with Jamaican Rum Cream, Jamaican Rum Punch Mocktail, or a side of Creamy Jamaican Rasta Pasta.

 Traditionally, as I've mentioned, Jerk chicken is a staple Jamaican dish that is often enjoyed with hard-dough bread or sometimes rice and peas.
 The chicken is usually seasoned well with a jerk seasoning and marinade and is left to fully marinade 1-2 days (or overnight) so that everything soaks in and the chicken is nice and tender when cooked.